A display of weapons intercepted on board the Gaza-bound Karine A ship, January 2002. Photo: Wikimedia Commons.

 Military Arguments Supporting the Blockade

-From a military perspective, the blockade is a necessary and effective tool for Israel’s defense against asymmetric threats from Hamas and other Gaza-based terrorists.
+From a military perspective, the blockade is a necessary and effective tool for Israel’s defense against asymmetric threats from Hamas and other Gaza-based terrorist organizations.
 The primary objective is to interdict the flow of weapons, terrorists, and funds that sustain attacks on Israeli civilians.
 Military necessity under international humanitarian law permits such measures when they provide a definite military advantage, as outlined in the San Remo Manual.

 • Prevention of Arms Smuggling: Gaza’s coastline offers potential routes for Iran-supplied weapons via sea tunnels or vessels, which the blockade has successfully curtailed.
 Post-blockade data shows a sharp reduction in rocket attacks, demonstrating its effectiveness in degrading Hamas’s military capabilities.